SucukMitEi/python-mem-test/README.md

 # mem

-mem is a Python package which allows you to memory editing with Python.
+mem is a Python package for memory editing with Python on Linux.

 ## Installation instructions

 1.
 2.

 ## Usage